 Established in 1952, The Allstate Foundation is an independent charitable organization made possible by subsidiaries of The Allstate Corporation.
 The Allstate Foundation is fully funded by donations from Allstate.
 It invests both nationally and in the local communities where we live and work.

-The Allstate Foundation is led by a Board of Trustees made up of the nine highest-ranking officers of Allstate.
+The Allstate Foundation is led by an independent Board of Trustees.
 They are responsible for setting the foundation’s strategic direction, including determining desired outcomes, approving the annual budget and reviewing the results.
 Foundation programming and oversight of grants exceeding $50,001 are the responsibility of the Grant Committee, made up of a cross-section of vice presidents and senior vice presidents from Allstate.
 Foundation staff supports day-to-day program activities and grant-making.

 The Allstate Foundation focuses its support on key issues enabling us to drive social change: